 Does This Apply To EVERYONE?

-The Heart Foundation recommendations are important for all Australian’s, however, they’re particularly important for males.
+The Heart Foundation recommendations are important for all Australians, however, they’re particularly important for males.
 Men already consume more red meat than their female counterparts and are at higher risk of adverse health outcomes.
-Individuals with high cholesterol or a history of heart disease should also take But it’s not just the quantity of red meat that’s important, it is also the quality of the total diet.
-People who have poorer quality diets low in whole grains, vegetables and healthy fats or have a high alcohol intake are also at higher risk of developing heart disease and cancer and should look to limit their red meat intake.
+Individuals with high cholesterol or a history of heart disease should also take meat consumption seriously.
+But it’s not just the quantity of red meat that’s important, it is also the quality of the total diet.
+People who have poorer quality diets that are low in whole grains, vegetables and healthy fats or have a high alcohol intake are also at higher risk of developing heart disease and cancer and should look to limit their red meat intake.

 So, How Do I Reduce My Red Meat Intake?